 The Naval Sea Systems Command of the US Navy selected General Dynamics Advanced Information Systems as the prime contractor to develop Knifefish as part of its Surface Mine Countermeasure Unmanned Underwater Vehicle programme in September 2011.

-Bluefin Robotics was responsible to design and build the vehicle, under a subcontract from General Dynamics.
+Bluefin Robotics was responsible for designing and building the vehicle under a subcontract from General Dynamics.